xAstroBoy/VRCMods/README.md

 **A8**: Perhaps.
 I can't affect VRChat Team's decisions to paywall certain features.
 However, based on the dev stream, it seems unlikely that we'll see much paywalling - there was no mention of "VRC+ only" in respect to any of the new features, except for the few features *specifically for* other VRC+ features.

+##### Looks like someone is butthurt
 **Q9**: You're a sellout/shill! / MelonLoader devs are sellouts! / *Other personal attack or insult*! / *Other rumor without any proof*!
+(There's plenty of proof!)
 **A9**: I get it, you're 14 and angry.
 And I have better things to do than needlessly fighting VRChat Team about the direction they want to take their game in and getting a bunch of people banned along the way.

 **Closing word**:
 With the introduction of VRC+, users and their feedback became much more important, simply because VRChat depends more than ever on user support to continue existing and developing.